MUsmanAamir/myself/README.md

 # Myself Essay
- Myself essay include all the information related my professional goals and plans for them.
-I also includes my interests.
+ "Myself" essay includes all the information related my professional goals and plans for them.
+I also include my interests.